Circular Ring Review – a smart ring for Android or Apple

 Practicality

-The biggest advantage of smart rings is that you can wear and forget them for extended periods.
-They typically have a 4 to 7-day battery life and you can live your life normally and not realise you’re wearing a ring – working out, sleeping, walking, driving, dining out – it’s all good.
-Gone are the bulky first-generation rings, the current crop is typically a few millimetres thick and each weighs only a few grams.
+The most significant advantage of smart rings is that you can wear and forget them for extended periods.
+They typically have a 4 to 7-day battery life, and you can live normally without realising you’re wearing a ring – working out, sleeping, walking, driving, dining out – it’s all good.
+Gone are the bulky first-generation rings; the current crop is typically a few millimetres thick, and each weighs only a few grams.
 To all intents, they are slightly larger than a typical banded ring, yet they pack in a battery, lots of sensors and Bluetooth.

 Key Stats – Circular Ring